alstar555/CATbot/README.md

 # CatBot2
 CAT bot2 is an updated version of the cat bot.
-It has extra features and is a less simple version of cat bot.
+It has extra features such as lives, feeding, grooming, and sleeping

 # Features
-*meows
+* meows

-*replies to keywords
+* replies to keywords

-*responds to commands
+* responds to commands

 cat must be taken care of in order for him not to loose his 9 lives

-*!feed - cat must be fed every 30 min
+* !feed - cat must be fed every 30 min

-*!groom - cat must be groomed every hour
+* !groom - cat must be groomed every hour

-*!sleep - cat must sleep every 5 hours
+* !sleep - cat must sleep every 5 hours

-*!help - help command to see description of all commands
+* !help - help command to see description of all commands

 # Use
 You need to create a discord account to run this bot and create a discord server to place the bot in.